Note: You need Poetry, as mentioned in the core's documentation section.

 poetry run make -C core test_emu_ui

-Install the pipenv environment as outlined above.
+Install the poetry environment as outlined above.
 Then switch to a shell inside the environment:

 If you want to test against the emulator, run it in a separate terminal:

 Now you can run the test suite with